monch1962/docker-accessibility-check/README.md

 ### To run from a local copy
 `$ docker run -e URL=https://jsonplaceholder.typicode.com -v $(pwd)/results:/usr/src/app/results check-accessibility:latest`

+You'll then see accessibility violations in JSON and HTML formats under the `~/results` directory

 ### To push to GCP ECR
 `$ docker build -t check-accessibility .`